-In accordance with guidance from the Handbook, and as defined in the California Business and Professions Code (section 11010), the MCAS Camp Pendleton AIA is "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses." implementation and reduce unnecessary referrals of projects to the ALUC, the airport influence area is divided into Review Area 1 and Review Area 2.
+In accordance with guidance from the Handbook, and as defined in the California Business and Professions Code (section 11010), the MCAS Miramar ALA is "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses."
+To facilitate implementation and reduce unnecessary referrals of projects to the ALUC, the airport influence area is divided into Review Area 1 and Review Area 2.
 The composition of each area is determined as follows:

-- Review Area 1 consists of locations where noise and/or safety concerns may necessitate limitations on the types of land uses.
+- > Review Area 1 consists of locations where noise and/or safety concerns may necessitate limitations on the types of land uses.
 Specifically, Review Area 1 encompasses locations exposed to noise levels of CNEL 60 dB or greater together with all of the safety zones depicted on the associated maps in this chapter.
 Within Review Area 1, all types of land use actions are to be submitted to the ALUC for review to the extent review is required by law.
-(See Policy 2.6.1.) - Review Area 2 consists of locations beyond Review Area 1 but within the airspace protection and/or overflight areas depicted on the associated maps in this chapter.
+(See Policy 2.6.1.) - > Review Area 2 consists of locations beyond Review Area 1 but within the airspace protection and/or overflight areas depicted on the associated maps in this chapter.
 Limits on the heights of structures, particularly in areas of high terrain, are the only restrictions on land uses within Review Area 2.
 The additional function of this area is to define where various mechanisms to alert prospective property owners about the nearby airport are appropriate.
 Within Review Area 2, only land use actions for which the height of objects is an issue are subject to ALUC review.
 (See Policy 2.6.2(a)(2).)

-The boundaries of Review Area 1 and Review Area 2 are shown on the AIA map (Map MCP-5) in this chapter.
-The MCAS Camp Pendleton AIA boundary encompasses lands within the jurisdiction of several local agencies, including the cities of Oceanside to the south, the city of Vista to the southeast, and the unincorporated lands of San Diego County (including the town of Fallbrook) to the northeast.
+The boundaries of Review Area 1 and Review Area 2 are shown on the ALA map (Map MIR-5) in this chapter.
+The MCAS Miramar ALA boundary encompasses lands within the jurisdiction of several local agencies, including the city of San Diego surrounding the Airport, the city of Poway to the north, the city of Santee to the east, and the unincorporated lands of San Diego County to the northeast.
 The AICUZ study area also is shown on the AIA map.
+The AIA is mostly contained within the AICUZ study area, but includes some additional land to the northeast.

-3.3 POLICIES NOISE COMPATIBILITY FOR.
-MCAS CAMP PENDLETON
+3.3 NOISE COMPATIBILITY POLICIES FOR MCAS MIRAMAR